SeRL: Self-Play Reinforcement Learning for Large Language Models with Limited Data: Experiments

 \subsection{Experimental Results}

 \textbf{Our approach matches the performance of the method using extensive data with verifiable rewards.} As shown in Tab.~\ref{tab:main_exp}, after just the first round of unsupervised RL training on generated data, our model achieves performance comparable to RL-GT.
 After the second round, LLaMA-3.2-3B-Instruct even outperforms RL-GT across nearly all evaluation benchmarks.
 LLaMA-3.2-3B-Instruct continues to improve in the third round.
 After three rounds of iterative training, Qwen-2.5-7B-Instruct also outperforms RL-GT on the MATH-500, ASDiv, and TabMWP benchmarks.
+Additional results of our method for more iterations are provided in Appendix~\ref{appendix:more_iterations}.

 \textbf{Our method outperforms other multi-round iterative approaches.} Across all iterations, our method consistently outperforms both SR-DPO and I-RPO on LLaMA-3.2-3B-Instruct.
 We observe that both SR-DPO and I-RPO exhibit noticeable model degradation over multiple iterations.
 For SR-DPO, it performs poorly on LLaMA-3.2-3B-Instruct, while showing slightly better results on Qwen-2.5-7B-Instruct.
 This suggests that model-based reward mechanisms may depend on model scale, as larger models are more likely to produce accurate reward estimates.
-To better understand the limited effectiveness of SR-DPO, we further analyze its reward estimation accuracy in Section~\ref{key:self_rewarding_analysis}.
+To better understand the limited effectiveness of SR-DPO, we further analyze its reward estimation accuracy in Section~\ref{key:self_rewarding_analysis}~(c).
 In contrast, I-RPO shows a decline in performance over multiple training rounds on both models.
 We hypothesize that this degradation results from the inclusion of a negative log-likelihood (NLL) loss term in its training objective, which may cause the model to overfit the chosen responses.
 As a consequence, this overoptimization reduces generalization and ultimately leads to performance drops.